JamzTyson/Rock_Scissors_Paper_Framework/README.md

-# Rock, Scissors, Paper framework
+# Modular Framework for Rock-Paper-Scissors Game.

 *A solo game of "Rock, Paper, Scissors" against the computer, implemented in modern Python.*